Qantas 787 Business Class Cabin Review

 Overall I liked the Qantas 787 Business Class cabin quite a bit and, although I haven’t gone into it in this blog post, I should add that I really liked the Qantas crew that I had on this flight too (I’ve written about this separately).

-This is going to be the aircraft that flys non-stop between Perth and London come March 2018 so it’s incredibly important that the cabins are up to the task of keeping passengers as comfortable as possible for 17+ hours – based on what I’ve seen so far the Business Class passengers should be just fine.
+This is going to be the aircraft that flies non-stop between Perth and London come March 2018 so it’s incredibly important that the cabins are up to the task of keeping passengers as comfortable as possible for 17+ hours – based on what I’ve seen so far the Business Class passengers should be just fine.

 1 COMMENT